redux-saga/redux-saga/docs/recipes/README.md

 In the above example the `apiRequest` will be retried for 5 times, with a delay of 2 seconds in between.
 After the 5th failure, the exception thrown will get caught by the parent saga, which will dispatch the `UPDATE_ERROR` action.

 If you want unlimited retries, then the `for` loop can be replaced with a `while (true)`.
 Also instead of `take` you can use `takeLatest`, so only the last request will be retried.
-By adding an `UPDATE_RETRY` action in the error handling, we can inform the user that the update was not successfull but it will be retried.
+By adding an `UPDATE_RETRY` action in the error handling, we can inform the user that the update was not successful but it will be retried.

 ```javascript
 import { delay } from 'redux-saga/effects'